bamerman/coffee-docs/basics-of-coffee-brewing.md

 - The **french press** brewing method involves steeping coffee grounds in hot water for several minutes, then pressing a filter through the solution.

 ## Variables
 Brewing coffee is simple, but brewing *good* coffee is not.
-Five variables interact with the coffee brewing process, which you'll learn about next.
+Five variables interact with the coffee brewing process.
 Even the slightest changes to these variables dramatically affect the way coffee tastes.

+The major variables of coffee brewing are:

-- **Strength**<br>
+- **Ratio**<br>
+The ratio
 - **Extraction**<br>
 - **Grind size**<br>
 - **Time**<br>